chaos-polymtl/lethe/CONTRIBUTING.md

 A pull request should contain the following elements:

-- A brief title (less than 60 characters) that describes the goal of the pull requests
+- A brief title (less than 60 characters) that describes the goal of the pull requests.
 - A detailed description of the content added by the pull request:
-i) If the PR adds a new feature.
-The feature should be documented, tests (with a unit tests and/or an application test) and if the features adds or alters parameters in the input file, the appropriate section of the wiki should be updated accordingly. ii) If the pull requests corrects a bug, the source of the bug should be explained and the way it was identified should be briefy described.
+i) If the PR adds a new feature: The feature should be documented, tests (with a unit tests and/or an application test) and if the feature adds or alters parameters in the input file, the appropriate section of the wiki should be updated accordingly. ii) If the pull requests corrects a bug: the source of the bug should be explained and the way it was identified should be briefy described.
 A unit test or application test that reproduces the bug should be added.